LCXCRunner/Python_Aviation_Weather/README.md

 # Aviation Weather Display

 A Flask-based web application that fetches and displays real-time METAR (Meteorological Aerodrome Report) data for up to three airports simultaneously.
+The airports can be changed by typing in a different airport code for each column.

+## Software

-## Features
+### Features

 - **Real-time METAR Data**: Fetches current weather observations from the Aviation Weather API
 - **Multi-Airport Support**: Display weather for up to three airports simultaneously
 - **Automatic Calculations**:
   - Pressure altitude
   - Density altitude
-  - Temperature conversions (Celsius to Fahrenheit)
 - **Flight Categories**: Visual indicators for VFR, MVFR, IFR, and LIFR conditions
-- **Persistent Storage**: Remembers your selected airports using localStorage
+- **Persistent Storage**: Remembers your selected airports using localStorage after you close the browser
-- **Responsive Design**: Clean, readable interface for desktop and mobile devices
 - **Raspberry Pi Compatible**: Can be deployed as a fullscreen kiosk display

-## Technologies
+### Technologies

 - **Backend**: Python 3, Flask
 - **Frontend**: HTML, CSS, TypeScript
 - **API**: Aviation Weather Center (aviationweather.gov)

-## Project Structure
+### Project Structure

 ```
 Python_Aviation_Weather/